A story of vision, legacy, and renewal prepares for a new phase at the Duncan McClellan Gallery

 Cementing its reach far beyond its deep local roots, DMG now represents well over 100 artists, many of whom are also international.
 Impressively, most of the artists have also attended the gallery in person and given lectures and demonstrations in the studio.

-A major coup for the gallery as an still-fledgling institution came in June 2010 after successfully securing the representation of the late Stephen Rolfe Powell, an artist and professor who was one of the leading pillars of the contemporary glass movement.
+A major coup for the Duncan McClellan Gallery as an still-fledgling institution came in June 2010 after successfully securing the representation of the late Stephen Rolfe Powell, an artist and professor who was one of the leading pillars of the contemporary glass movement.
 Though Powell, a friend of McClellan’s, was very interested in joining the gallery, his assistant had strong reservations due to the history of the surrounding area.
 They were decisively won over after making a personal visit to the gallery and studio.
 And it has proved fruitful: McClellan recalls once selling a group of nine Powell sculptures as a single package to Miami-based art collectors.
 The gallery now has a collector base across the U.S., Canada, Mexico, France, Germany, the Czech Republic, Sweden, and Australia.

 In addition to this year’s 15th anniversary, the DMG team is also gearing up to mark another major milestone next year: 40 years of Duncan McClellan’s own journey with glass art.
 To finally follow his passion and launch his storied career as a leading Florida glassblowing artist, McClellan worked three jobs and sold over $150,000 of perfume and cosmetics from a cart to afford to study and blow glass professionally.